Young Pioneer Tours

 • Arrangements can be made to return to Tashkent International Airport

-Bespoke Tours to Uzbekistan
+Bespoke Uzbekistan tours

-Marvel at the stunning architecture of the three madrasas that surround this iconic square in Samarkand.
+Explore Registan Square: Marvel at the stunning architecture of the three madrasas that surround this iconic square in Samarkand.

-Explore the narrow streets and ancient buildings of Khiva’s historic center, a UNESCO World Heritage Site.
+Wander through the Old City of Khiva: Explore the narrow streets and ancient buildings of Khiva’s historic center, a UNESCO World Heritage Site.

-Sample delicious Uzbek dishes such as plov (rice pilaf), shashlik (grilled meat skewers), and lagman (noodle soup) at local restaurants and cafes.
+Experience Uzbek Cuisine: Sample delicious Uzbek dishes such as plov (rice pilaf), shashlik (grilled meat skewers), and lagman (noodle soup) at local restaurants and cafes.

-Built in the 15th century by the astronomer and ruler Ulugh Beg.
+Observatory of Ulugh Beg: Built in the 15th century by the astronomer and ruler Ulugh Beg.
 Learn about the remarkable advances made in astronomy during the Timurid era and enjoy panoramic views of Samarkand from the observatory’s hilltop location.

-Through our media arm Pioneer Media we can make arrangements for productions, journalists, or others to film within Uzbekistan.
+Filming in Uzbekistan: Through our media arm Pioneer Media we can make arrangements for productions, journalists, or others to film within Uzbekistan.

 Gallery